 Made our way through Maryland, Delaware and New Jersey into New York....

-As we arrived at our destination, I emerged from the bus a little sore but excited by all that was around me.
+As I arrived at my destination, I emerged from the bus a little sore but excited by all that was around me.
 The sounds of the city were intense--people chattering aimlessly, cars and taxis zooming by, horns honking from every direction.
-It was invigorating, in a way.
+It was invigorating, and overwhelming.
 Then there were the sights.
 The bus stopped just south of Times Square...so just a few short blocks walk and there I was immersed in the middle of so much activity, I didn't have enough brain capacity to absorb it all.
 And just when I thought I couldn't handle any more....what did I catch out of the corner of my eye???

 The Naked Cowboy!!!